GoogleCloudPlatform/cloud-code-vscode/2_featureTour.md

 ## Working with Logs

-Run the command `KubeCode: Stream Logs` and provide the pod and container context.
+Run the command `Cloud Code: Stream Logs` and provide the pod and container context.

 ![Stream Logs](images/logStream.gif)

-We also support loading the entire log in an editor window via the command `KubeCode: View Logs` and provide the pod and container context.
+We also support loading the entire log in an editor window via the command `Cloud Code: View Logs` and provide the pod and container context.

 ## Working with K8's YAML